-Pressure on staff resources in the Operations Directorate was addressed during the year with the recruitment of the Procurement and Contract Manager post and as this officer continues to develop into the role.
-Additional procurement and contract management resources have also been retained.
-However, a small backlog of work remains and staff are currently working to address this and to conclude any outstanding matters.
+Pressure on staff resources in the Operations Directorate has alleviated somewhat during the year with the recruitment of the Procurement and Contract Manager post and as this officer continues to develop into the role.
+Additional procurement and contract management resources are being retained as follows.
+Work at this level has been supplemented by agency support over the past number of months, and this continues into 2023/24.

-An additional Human Resources matter arose during the year which is impacting on organisational capacity and may impact on reserves in the future if additional consultancy support is required.
+An additional Human Resources matter arose corporately during the year which impacted upon organisational capacity.
+This is being resolved using agency support.